kosua20/Rendu/README.md

 - Image processing techniques, such as fast gaussian blur, Poisson inpainting, flood filling.
 - 2D interface rendering (buttons, checkboxes) with support for font distance fields.
 - A raycaster CPU implementation using a bounding volume hierarchy.
-- Path tracer with GGX importance sampling,
+- Path tracer with GGX importance sampling.
+- Generation and rendering of a terrain using Perlin noise, erosion and fixed grid geometry.
+- Ocean rendering using a tesselated plane, far-distance proxy and absorption/scattering look-up table.

 ## Planned